 William Augustus Hinton

-William Augustus Hinton was an accomplished pathologist, bacteriologist, and the first Black professor at Harvard.
-At a time when diagnosing disease was often no different than just making a wild guess, he developed the first accurate test for syphilis.
-This allowed for better treatment, prevention, and identification of a brutal and hard-to-track disease when that ability was a very rare thing.
+William Augustus Hinton a healthcare pioneer was an accomplished pathologist, bacteriologist, and the first Black professor at Harvard.
+He developed the first accurate test for syphilis.
+This allowed for better treatment, prevention, and identification of a brutal and hard-to-track diseases.
 The test was adopted by the United States Public Health Service and eased the treatment of the disease, which was not a pleasant process at the time.
-While at Harvard, he was admitted to the American Society of Microbiology, becoming their first Black member – which they may not have known at the time, since he never attended any meetings for fear of racist attitudes hurting the valuable work he was doing.
+While at Harvard, he was admitted to the American Society of Microbiology, becoming their first Black member.
+Which they may not have known at the time, since he never attended any meetings for fear of racist attitudes hurting the valuable work he was doing.
 Later, he founded a school that instructed women in being a lab technician, which expanded the field massively.

 Marilyn Gaston

-Marilyn Gaston is a physician who, while an intern at Philadelphia General Hospital, began to develop screening procedures for sickle cell disease in infants that has saved thousands of lives.
+Another healthcare pioneer Marilyn Gaston is a physician who, while an intern at Philadelphia General Hospital.
+She began to develop screening procedures for sickle cell disease in infants which has saved thousands of lives.
 By screening shortly after birth, treatments can be started that would prevent the infants from developing sepsis around four months old.
-This not only saved lives, but improved the quality of life that someone diagnosed with the disease would experience later in life.
+This not only saved lives but improved the quality of life.
 Congress soon enacted healthcare legislation that mandated screenings for sickle cell disease based on the impact of her work.
-She later went on to be the first Black Woman in charge of the Bureau of Primary Health Care in the Health Resources and Services Administration and continues to be an advocate in the healthcare community.
+She later went on to be the first Black Woman in charge of the Bureau of Primary Health Care in the Health Resources and Services Administration.
+She continued to be an advocate in the healthcare community.

 Rebecca Lee Crumpler

-Rebecca Lee Crumpler was the first African American woman to become a medical doctor in the United States – just one year before the end of the Civil War.
+Healthcare pioneer Rebecca Lee Crumpler was the first African American woman to become a medical doctor in the United States.
+Just one year before the end of the Civil War.
 She published a medical textbook, A Book of Medical Discourses, that focused on infant care for mothers, nurses, and caretakers.
-This makes her the first Black woman to publish a medical text and led to increased knowledge of pediatric care and prevention around the country.
-She went to work for the Freedmen’s Bureau, focusing on treating and caring for formerly enslaved people who were denied care by white physicians.
-Though she faced intense racism, sexism, and a system that did all it could to stop her in her tracks, she dedicated her life to helping women, children, and those who were most in need.
+This makes her the first Black woman to publish a medical text.
+This led to increased knowledge of pediatric care and prevention around the country.
+She went to work for the Freedmen’s Bureau, focusing on treating and caring for formerly enslaved people.
+Though she faced intense racism, sexism, and a system that did all it could to stop her in her tracks.
+She dedicated her life to helping women, children, and those who were most in need.